Tim-Liam-Hill/Acid/README.md

 ## Next Steps

 In future might expand on this and make a programming language that can be improved via random mutation and descent with modification.
 Still, far from that for now.

 Website with interpreter for web use.

 VScode highighter.

+## Things to test

+* loops and ifs with empty bodys

+## Things I have learned

+* Still trying to wrap my head around SLR parsing
+* My understanding is that we have a CFG that describes the grammar of our language
+* We then need to get this into an unambiguous format
+* Once we do that, it essentially becomes almost regular, and we can use a stack and a DFA to determine how the tokens we have in our output language were generated according the the rules of the CFG
+* Essentially, we work beackwards.
+The reason we need unambiguity is because of the meaning we impose on the symbols within the CFG (eg, CFG doesn't necessarily adhere to rules of precedence we want to apply to our language)
+* Wild
+* We are kind of going back and forth on the DFA since we remember previous states
+* So I think it is a thing of the DFA current State tells us what could be next (since it knows how for each rule things can go together and is a combination of all rules)

+With the reduce, the psuedo code is kinda bad.
+Basically: pop off everything then BEFORE adding non-terminal to stack, copy the top of the stack into temp variable.
+Use that as state for cross referencing table.

+## Fixing Conflicts

+Shift reduce conflict means that we have ambiguity: we could either reduce to a certain non-terminal OR we could continue taking in symbols for a longer non-terminal.
+That means that there is an overlap in either first or follow for one of our productions.